2013

 Worcestershire Health and Care NHS Trust

-Concerns summary Systemic communication failures and unclear roles between mental health teams led to an urgent referral for a high-risk patient with suicide plans not being acted upon, preventing a crucial face-to-face assessment.
+Concerns summary (AI summary) Systemic communication failures and unclear roles between mental health teams led to an urgent referral for a high-risk patient with suicide plans not being acted upon, preventing a crucial face-to-face assessment.

 Sarah Shepherd